-If you have ever disagreed with a commentator on Question Time or on the radio, this course offers you the chance to refine your own evaluative skills and communicate your understanding of the past with depth and persuasion.
-It will provide you with an ability to critique sources, analyse arguments and evaluate historical positions.
-You will develop convincing arguments of your own about past trends and appreciate and anticipate the motives of others.
-You will be expected to follow independent reading each week to supplement textbook material on the topics and issues covered in class.
-You will produce analyses of both primary and secondary sources and essays over the course and engage in presentations, debates and discussions about contested histories.
-You will see how historians have differed in their historical interpretations and be willing to see the gaps.
-You will identify how ideas about religion have changed over time.
-You will enjoy contributing in class, be comfortable with deadlines and anticipating difficulties.
-You will develop the ability to structure an effective piece of persuasive writing.
+Have you ever disagreed with a commentator on TV, in a podcast, on a blog or with a radio guest?
+This course offers you the chance to refine your own evaluative skills and communicate your understanding of the past with depth and persuasion.
+It will provide you with an ability to critique sources, analyse viewpoints and challenge historical givens.
+You will develop convincing arguments of your own about past trends and appreciate the motives of others.
+You will follow independent reading each week to supplement textbook material on topics and issues covered in class.
+You will produce analyses of both primary and secondary sources and essays over the course, delivering presentations, and leading debates about contested histories.
+You will identify how ideas about religion, government and political ideology have changed over time during the turbulence of the 16th and 20th centuries.
+You will enjoy contributing in class, be comfortable with deadlines and enjoy working through challenges with the help of your teachers.
+You will be coached to develop an ability to write and structure an effective piece of persuasive writing that always reflects your evolving viewpoints.
+You may also enjoy trip opportunities to places like London or Latvia.
+We always try to enjoy the A level journey and our results are consistently strong.